Pickleball Slam: Roddick, Agassi, McEnroe, Chang take swings

 He said he would love to get tennis stars such as the Williams sisters, Roger Federer or Rafael Nadal to play pickleball in future editions.

-“Keep building this incredible, rising sport,” Levy said, “with great brand names.”
+“Keep building this incredibly rising sport,” Levy said, “with great brand names.”

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports